Skip to main content

 Viewing the model

-When viewing the combined model DSL via the CLI with fga model get --store-id=$FGA_STORE_ID, the DSL will be annotated with comments defining the source module and file for types, relations and conditions.
+When using the CLI to view the combined model DSL with fga model get --store-id=$FGA_STORE_ID, the DSL is annotated with comments defining the source module and file for types, relations and conditions.

-For example, if we look specifically at the organization type we can see that the type is defined in the core.fga file as part of the core module, and then the can_create_project relation is defined in issue-tracker/projects.fga as part of the issuer-tracker module and the can_create_space relation is defined in the wiki.fga file as part of the wiki module.
+For example, the organization type shows that the type is defined in the core.fga file as part of the core module, the can_create_project relation is defined in issue-tracker/projects.fga as part of the issuer-tracker module, and the can_create_space relation is defined in the wiki.fga file as part of the wiki module.

 type organization # module: core, file: core.fga